dolphindb/api-java/README.md

 ### 4. Execute functions

-We can use method `run` to execute DolphinDB built-in functions or user defined functions on a remote DolphinDB server.
+We can use method `run` to execute DolphinDB built-in functions or user-defined functions on a remote DolphinDB server.

 The following examples show 3 ways to call DolphinDB's built-in function `add` in Java, depending on the locations of the parameters "x" and "y".